Exchange members caught up earlier this week at the LID conference in Nashville. Attending a meeting? Log in and let your fellow members know!

 New Haven’s Green Infrastructure program has won Harvard’s School of Government 2018 Roy Family Award for Environmental Partnership!
 This award is presented every two years to celebrate an outstanding public-private partnership project that enhances environmental quality through novel and creative approaches.
 This project won against over 40 other partnerships nationwide.

 Led by the City of San Francisco and Lotus Water, the Exchange has completed two important guides for green infrastructure practitioners.
-Register here for a webinar on August 22 at 1:00 ET to learn more.
-Evaluation and Recommendations for Green Infrastructure Modeling Standards (June 2018) recommends default GSI parameters for modeling bio-retention with the SWMM […]
+A recording of a recent webinar about the guides is available here, and the powerpoint slides are located here.
+Evaluation and Recommendations for Green Infrastructure Modeling Standards (June 2018) recommends default GSI parameters for […]

 The new guide is a great resource for water utilities and water departments seeking to expand the public health benefits of their green infrastructure projects and to better connect with the public health sector in their communities.
 After all, everyone in the water sector is a provider of public health!
 Produced by Willamette Partnership and Oregon Public Health […]